 In our school, Religious Education is a core subject.
-As this, it is taught weekly and is crucial to teaching deep knowledge and understanding of different faiths and the promotion of British Values, especially respect and tolerance.
+As this, it is taught weekly and aims to teach deep knowledge and understanding of different faiths and the promotion of British Values, especially respect and tolerance.

 We adopt an enquiry approach that engages with and helps to develop religious and theological literacy; makes links with the Christian values of the school: Compassion, Forgiveness, Justice, Koinonia and Thankfulness and develops spiritual, moral, social and cultural development.
 We aim that our RE curriculum should have a significant impact on learners – what they know and what they show.

 All schools have a statutory duty to teach Religious Education.
 Religious Education (RE) is delivered to all children (apart from those whose parents exercise the right to withdraw) and is seen as high priority in our school.
 At St Paul’s, we expect that withdrawal from Religious Education will only be made following discussions with the Headteacher and receipt of written confirmation from the parent/carer.